boblsturm/aimusic2020/index.md

-# The 2020 Joint Conference on AI Music Creativity

 ## Oct 19-23 2020 organized and hosted virtually by the [Royal Institute of Technology (KTH), Stockholm, Sweden](https://www.kth.se)

 * [Call for papers](callforpapers.md)